srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     Ensure that the environment is set to **Bash** in the shell.

+1. Verify that you already have a resource group named **rg-az220vm** pinned to your Azure Dashboard.

-1. To create a resource group for the Azure IoT Edge enabled VM, enter the following command:
+    This recourse group was created in a previous lab and should be pinned to your dashboard.
+If you do not already have this resource group created, use the following command to create a resource group for the Azure IoT Edge enabled VM:

     ```bash
     az group create --name rg-az220vm --location {your-location}
     ```

-    Remember to replace `{your-location}` with a region close to you.
+    > **Note**: in the command above, remember to replace `{your-location}` with a region close to you.

+    To pin your new resource group to the dashboard, navigate to your Azure dashboard, and then complete the following:

+    * On the Azure portal menu, click **Resource groups**.
+    * On the **Resource groups** blade, under **Name**, locate the **rg-az220vm** resource group.
+    * On the **rg-az220vm** row, on the right side of the blade, click **...** and then click **Pin to dashboard**.

+    You may want to edit your dashboard to make the RG tiles and listed resources more accessible.

-1. To create a Linux VM, enter the following two commands:
+1. At the Cloud Shell command prompt, to create a Linux VM, enter the following two commands:

     ```bash
     az vm image terms accept --urn microsoft_iot_edge:iot_edge_vm_ubuntu:ubuntu_1604_edgeruntimeonly:latest